BaptisteEtroy/Huffman-Encoding/README.md

 # Huffman Encoding

-Huffman Encoding is a project that implements file compression and decompression using the Huffman encoding algorithm.
-The project demonstrates the application of data compression techniques in both Python and C++.
+Huffman Encoding is a project that implements a C++ algorithm for file compression and decompression using Huffman encoding.
+The project demonstrates the application of this type of data compression technique using C++, with a Python and HTML web applicaton for better user experience.

 ## Table of Contents